JonnhyAxe/marvelapi/README.md

 # Swagger

-After running the app import the endpoint in the Postman or access the web page with the following links:
+After running the app import the endpoints in the Postman or access the web page with the following links:

 * http://localhost:8080/v2/api-docs
 * http://localhost:8080/swagger-ui.html